kossiitkgp/docs/events/KWoC/student-manual.md

 **Choosing a Project**

 First of all, choose the project(s) that you would like to work on in KWoC.
-You are free to contribute to as amny projects as you like.
+You are free to contribute to as as many projects as you like.
 Navigate over to [https://kwoc.kossiitkgp.org/projects](https://kwoc.kossiitkgp.org/projects) and hunt down projects by their description.
 All of the projects must be on Github.
 Learn how to get acquainted with Github's interface with the help of various online resources, some of which are as follows:
 - https://github.com/kossiitkgp/Git-and-Github-2021